-- 6.4.11 Referring to Albanians who had travelled abroad via unofficial routes, officials from Kukes municipality stated that '... if an illegal migrant is returned to Albania, or if the person identifies themselves [to the authorities], then they are probably a VOT.'128 Erion Prendi of SHKEJ stated that it was difficult to identify VOT who had returned from abroad because they did not themselves recognise that they had been trafficked129.
-The official from Terres des Hommes similarly noted that some returning Albanian migrants did not always identify as VOT130. - 6.4.12 The 2019 study by Ramaj found that 'Following return, whether this being voluntary or involuntary, victims' first challenge related to issues regarding self-image and self-identity.
-A consistent finding that emerged from the interviews was victims' reluctance to acknowledge their exploitation.'131 - 6.4.13 In terms of identifying male VOT/PVOT, sources told the Home Office FFM 2022 team that most men did not accept or recognise that they were VOT and that they were not recognised as VOT by society132.
-Mary Ward Loreto representatives stated that men returning from abroad did not self-identify as VOT due to shame 133.
+- 10.4.12 The 2019 study by Ramaj found that 'Following return, whether this being voluntary or involuntary, victims' first challenge related to issues regarding self-image and self-identity.
+A consistent finding that emerged from the interviews was victims' reluctance to acknowledge their exploitation.'139 - 10.4.13 In terms of identifying male VOT/PVOT, sources told the Home Office FFM 2022 team that most men did not accept or recognise that they were VOT and that they were not recognised as VOT by society.
+Mary Ward Loreto representatives stated that men returning from abroad did not self-identify as VOT due to shame 141.